samuel-x/unimelb-notes/COMP30024/examrev.md

 	- Break configuration space into *simpler cells*
 		- Depends on the *resolution* of the cells
 		- Basically like *pixel-izing* our config space so it's finite
+	- Inaccurate
 - **Skeletonisation**:
+	- *Voronoi Diagrams*:
 		- We define *limits* around the configuration space
+		- Voronoi Diagrams don't scale well
+	- *Probabilistic Roadmap*:
+		- Generate random points within configuration space and creating a graph
+		- Need to generate enough points to ensure everywhere is reachable